JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab1.md

 > *Once you start the UDF deployment, it will create an ephemeral account on the F5 Distributed Cloud console (this may take 5-10 min).
 Then you will receive an email to update your password.*

-1. Login to your assigned Distributed Cloud tenant. https://f5-sales-demo.console.ves.volterra.io
+1. Login to your assigned Distributed Cloud tenant - https://f5-sales-demo.console.ves.volterra.io

 2. When you first login you will need to select your "persona".
 Enter your persona as "NetOps" and level as "Intermediate".